With the pellet grill enjoying a relatively recent rise in popularity, it’s time that you learned how to really use it.

 The result will be perfectly medium-rare meat throughout, with a great crust.
 And not a hint of that grey, overcooked outer edge you often get with the traditional sear.

-7. Creating a Smokier Flavor
+7. Create a Smokier Flavor Straight from the Fridge

 This tip is for those larger cuts of meat that you want to pull more smoke into, such as beef brisket or a chuck roast.